pingcap/docs-tidb-operator/en/access-dashboard.md

 >
 > This guide shows how to quickly access TiDB Dashboard.
 Do **NOT** use this method in the production environment.
 For production environments, refer to [Access TiDB Dashboard by Ingress](#access-tidb-dashboard-by-ingress).

-TiDB Dashboard is built-in the PD component in 4.0 versions.
+TiDB Dashboard is built in the PD component in 4.0 versions.
 You can refer to the following example to quickly deploy a 4.0.0-rc TiDB cluster in Kubernetes.

 1. Deploy the following `.yaml` file into the Kubernetes cluster by running the `kubectl apply -f` command: